dwyl/process-handbook/how-to-create-personas.md

 <sup>1</sup>Personas are _usually_ fictional representations
 of a typical person using a product.
-This is to avoid subject of the persona feeling like self-concious.
+This is to avoid subject of the persona feeling self-concious.
 However in the case where you are building a feature for a very specific person
 (_e.g. your "boss" if you're building a specific feature